fiftydinar/yaml-parser/README.md

 Only tested on Fedora Linux.

 If local install command doesn't work, you will probably need to add `$HOME/.local/bin` directory to path in shell profile.
+Alternatively, modify the command to install `yaml-parser` to `$HOME/bin` directory instead.
 System install command should work for most Linux distributions.

 MacOS support is unknown.